ScooloV/bbpedia/docs/death_zone/new_inducements.md

 attention, and a blessing from Papa* *Skullbones is often enough to ensure a team's success.*

-"BY THE P0WER 0F THE G0DS!"
+"BY THE P0WER OF THE G0DS!"
 At the start of each drive, after the teams have been set up but before the kick-off, Papa Skullbones can attempt to bless one player on his team (not a Mercenary or Star Player) with